 Buy in bar form!
 Regular hand soap already comes in a bar so that’s easy.
 Just be sure to get one without packaging!

 -Shampoo and Conditioner bars are all the rage these days!
 Lush or your local health food store.
 These also make packing for travel a lot easier!

 -Body moisturizer bars – As mentioned, it gets dry here in Calgary so moisturizers are needed but the bottles are not!

 -Shave Bars – Its pretty cool how trendy shaving has become.
 Plastic-free shaving products is SO easy!
 As mentioned on my alternatives page, metal razors are great and affordable!
-Finding a delectable shave bar is easy at any of those trendy barbershops, Kent of Inglewood, or your natural store!
-Even Amazon sells them.
+Finding a delectable shave bar is easy at any of those trendy barbershops.

 Look for tin canisters or glass jars.
 So many products now come in alternative packaging.

 -Mascara: Lush sells great stuff in a glass jar.
 It still has the little plastic applicator but its a start.
-However, I am looking into making my own soon!
+However, I now make my own with the help of an eyelash curler.

 -Eye-shadow & eye-liner – I use a pretty cream eye shadow in a glass container from Lush.
 My eyeliner is also in a tiny glass jar I paint on with a brush.

 -Powders, Blush & Bronzer – Physicians Formula.
 This brand is really stepping up their game with packaging.
 I use their bronzer that comes in a paper container with a little plastic window made of post-consumer plastic.

 Amendment: I now make my own with cocoa and other spices.